joshp23/YOURLS-Compliance/README.md

 By Josh Panter [Unfettered](https://unfettered.net).
 See it in action at [0=2](https://0eq2.com/) - An Unfettered URL Shortening Service

 Compliance is designed to address link complaints from 3rd parties.
 Compliance implements a flag-list which can be updated via the admin interface or via an optional public report-page.
-This allows any visitor to complain about a potentially abusive URL.
-By default a flagged URL is marked in the admin section and future visitors are warned before redirection.
-They are given the option either continue through or avoid the link at their discretion.
+This allows any visitor to complain about a potentially abusive URL which is then marked in the admin section, and future visitors are given the option to either continue through or avoid the link at their discretion.

-You can set the options to nuke any flagged URL on its next redirect, to use a custom intercept page for flagged URL visits, and to keep or drop the tables on plugin deactivation in the admin section of YOURLS.
-You will also find an option to flush your flag-list table and start fresh.
+Compliance is highly customizable.
+You can set the following options in the admin section of YOURLS:

+1. Nuke any flagged URL on its next redirect (Default: preserve the links)
+2. Use a custom intercept page for flagged URL redirects (Default: use the Compliance Bootstrap page)
+3. Expose flags on Admin interface or not (Default: Expose the flags)
+3. Keep or drop the Compliance sql table on plugin deactivation (Default: Drop)
+4. Flush your flag-list table and start fresh.

 The default interecept and abuse report pages are both written with Bootstrap.